turingschool/curriculum/source/projects/monsterporium/extract_ratings_service.markdown

 $ rackup -p 4567 -s puma
 {% endterminal %}

-And now you can hit the site at [localhost:4567](http://localhost:4567):
+And now you can hit the site at [localhost:4567](http://localhost:4567) either in your browser or from the command line:

 {% terminal %}
 $ curl http://localhost:4567